By: Joanna Carbajal

 Not only does plastic affect our ocean, but also our health.
 Plastic contains Dichlorodiphenyltrichloroethane (DDT) and Polychlorinated biphenyls (PCB), which are toxic chemicals.
 When plastic is dumped into the ocean, the plastic doesn’t biodegrade so fish eat them, and then they end up on our dinner plates.

-There are some very interesting developments in eco-friendly materials for additive manufacturing:
+There are some exciting developments in eco-friendly materials for additive manufacturing:

 - Filamentive partners with expert polymer extrusion firms so that only homogenous waste is used to be remanufactured into recycled PLA filament.

-- Filabot offers a full suite of appliances needed for home extrusion to recycle plastic into filament at home.
+- Filabot offers a full suite of appliances needed for home extrusion to recycling plastic into filament at home.

 - Algix 3D makes filament from algae that have been genetically modified and processes to produce polymers.

-We realize that we cannot eliminate plastic completely, but we are aware that if we use plastic properly, by using reusable and recycled material, we’ll reduce our environmental footprint and also save energy (did you know that 8% of the world oil production goes to manufacturing plastics?).
+We realize that we cannot eliminate plastic, but we are aware that if we use plastic properly, by using reusable and recycled material, we’ll reduce our environmental footprint and also save energy (did you know that 8% of the world oil production goes to manufacturing plastics?).
 Not only are we taking steps into using recycled material but by having zero inventory, we are eliminating excess unused parts and infrastructure.
 We are also reducing transportation emissions through in-port production.
-We are committed to help the maritime, oil & gas and offshore industries in a sustainable way.
+We are committed to helping the maritime, oil and gas, and offshore industries in a sustainable way.
 Feel free to reach out to us with any questions.